maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

-# AlphaPulldown Manual

 `version 2.0.0 (beta)`

 > AlphaPulldown fully **maintains backward compatibility** with input files and scripts from versions 1.x.
 For instructions on using older files and scripts, please refer to the sections marked "Older Version".

+# Table of contents

-## About AlphaPulldown
+# About AlphaPulldown

-AlphaPulldown is an implementation of [AlphaFold2-Multimer](https://github.com/google-deepmind/alphafold) designed for customizable high-throughput screening of protein-protein interactions.
+AlphaPulldown is an implementation of [AlphaFold-Multimer](https://github.com/google-deepmind/alphafold) designed for customizable high-throughput screening of protein-protein interactions.
 Besides, AlphaPulldown provides additional customizations of the AlphaFold which include custom structural multimeric templates (TrueMultimer), MMseqs2 multiple sequence alignment (MSA) and [ColabFold](https://github.com/sokrypton/ColabFold) databases, proteins fragments predictions, and implementation of cross-link mass spec data using [AlphaLink2](https://github.com/Rappsilber-Laboratory/AlphaLink2/tree/main).

 AlphaPulldown can be used in two ways: as a set of **Python scripts**, which this manual covers, and as a **Snakemake pipeline**.
 For details on using the Snakemake pipeline, please refer to the separate GitHub [**repository**](https://github.com/KosinskiLab/AlphaPulldownSnakemake).